 - WNR will instruct its internal auditors (currently outsourced to Ernst and Young) to conduct a compliance audit in relation to the segregation arrangements on an annual basis.
 This report will be submitted to the Regulator. - WNR will report any breach of the segregation arrangements of which it becomes aware to the Regulator in writing within 5 business days. - By access seekers or existing users approaching the Regulator at any time they consider a breach may have occurred.
-WNR states that the Act and Code provide wide powers for the Regulator to investigate any alleged breaches of the segregation arrangements.

-ii) Comments from the public consultation process

-- Regular independent compliance audits are essential.
+WNR states that the Act and Code provide wide powers for the Regulator to investigate any alleged breaches of the segregation arrangements. - ii) Comments from the public consultation process - Regular independent compliance audits are essential.
 The auditor should be Regulator appointed and directed, but funded by WNR.
 Suggested frequency is at least annual.
-Additionally, the capability to complete special audits of alleged breaches is required. - Regular compliance reporting by the railway owners to the Regulator is also essential.
-Suggested frequency is at least annual. - Any potential or actual breaches should be notified to the Regulator within 5 business days. - Third parties should be able to refer a suspected breach of the segregation arrangements to the Regulator for action. - Breaches of segregation arrangements should be subject to a liquidated damages clause in Confidentiality Deeds or the Access Agreement, with specific financial penalties to apply.

-iii) WNR's response

-- WNR proposes an internal compliance and audit function.
+Additionally, the capability to complete special audits of alleged breaches is required.

+- Regular compliance reporting by the railway owners to the Regulator is also essential.
+Suggested frequency is at least annual. - Any potential or actual breaches should be notified to the Regulator within 5 business days. - Third parties should be able to refer a suspected breach of the segregation arrangements to the Regulator for action. - Breaches of segregation arrangements should be subject to a liquidated damages clause in Confidentiality Deeds or the Access Agreement, with specific financial penalties to apply. - iii) WNR's response - WNR proposes an internal compliance and audit function.
 Internal compliance is cost effective, integrated, and ensures "whole of organisation" review by a dedicated resource, on a regular basis.
 External compliance review, including "auditing", has inevitable limitations due to the nature of the audit process and, at best, should be used to test a compliance system where an access seeker, or operator, makes a substantive and substantiated allegation of a failure of the compliance system.
 In those circumstances the Regulator has abundant power to intervene.
 Otherwise, external audit simply imposes an additional cost on access provision. - WNR is of the view that there is no merit in a review period so short that it becomes, effectively, a continual review, and that 24 months is the minimum period between reviews.
 The Regulator has powers of intervention under Sections 29(2) and (3) which are more than sufficient to address any issues raised and which are supported by criminal sanctions. - WNR submits that liquidated damages clauses are not reasonably necessary. - A breach of an arrangement approved by the Regulator under Section 29 of the Act is a relatively serious criminal offence.
-To add a civil obligation onto conduct that Parliament has already characterised would be plainly inconsistent with the legislature's stated intentions as to the remedies for any breach of the segregation arrangements.

-iv) Regulator's views and comments

-The Regulator has a number of powers to monitor compliance by WNR with the segregation arrangements.
+To add a civil obligation onto conduct that Parliament has already characterised would be plainly inconsistent with the legislature's stated intentions as to the remedies for any breach of the segregation arrangements. - iv) Regulator's views and comments - The Regulator has a number of powers to monitor compliance by WNR with the segregation arrangements.
 Annual audit programs will be the key monitoring tool for assessing compliance.

-To assess compliance with the segregation arrangements an independent external audit will be required.
+To assess compliance with the segregation arrangements an annual independent external audit will be required.
 In this regard WNR will need to advise the Regulator who it intends to engage for the purpose of conducting the annual audit at the appropriate time.
+The Regulator may select and manage the auditor.
+At the minimum, the Regulator's approval of the scope of the annual audit will be required and the final audit report will be made available to the Regulator and the public.